HuckStream/aws-cci-pipeline-example/README.md

 # Pipeline Example Workflow

-A simple example using access controlled environments to deploy resources
+A simple example using access controlled environments to deploy resources via CircleCI